oopsmails/general-info/k8s/202201/k8s-mint20-minikube-springboot.md

 - This is ok

-git clone https://github.com/oopsmails/k8s-springboot-app-demo-config.git k8s-springboot-app-demo-config-$(props.version) && mv k8s-springboot-app-demo-config-$(props.version)/$(props.env)/* /config",
+"git clone https://github.com/oopsmails/k8s-springboot-app-demo-config.git k8s-springboot-app-demo-config-$(props.version) && mv k8s-springboot-app-demo-config-$(props.version)/$(props.env)/* /config",

+- When having "Back-off restarting failed container" problem for some reason again

+We can use *2.using-configMap.yml* to deploy again and try around.

+And, then, "EDIT" to change using *3.2.k8s-debugging-using-volume-policy-never.yml*, then eveything is OK again.